zaeem45/detect-phishing-websites/README.md

 # Phishing website detection

-This project was created using turicreate machine learning algorithms.
-The data set was taken from the 'Machine Learning Repository'.
+This project was created using machine learning algorithms with turicreate.

+Data set in this experiment was taken from the 'Machine Learning Repository'.

 Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Phishing+Websites